 Midday: Tikveš Wine Region

-Optional: Stobi archaeological site is 15 minutes north of Negotino — ancient Macedonian and Roman city with impressive ruins and mosaics. €2 entrance.
-Combine with the winery visit if time permits.
+Optional: The Stobi archaeological site is 15 minutes north of Negotino — an ancient Macedonian and Roman city with impressive ruins and mosaics, €2 entrance.
+See the Tikveš wine region guide for full winery details and tasting notes.

 Afternoon: Return to Skopje

 Drive north on the A1 motorway (1 hour from Kavadarci).
 Arrive Skopje by mid-afternoon.
+For a final dinner, return to the old bazaar area or the Debar Maalo neighbourhood — and revisit anything missed on Day 1 if arriving with energy.

 Day 7: Skopje — Final Day, Departure